microsoft/code-with-engineering-playbook/docs/ui-ux/recommended-technologies.md

 # Recommended Technologies

-The purpose of this page is review the commonly selected technology options when developing user interface applications.The reiterate from the general guidance section:
+The purpose of this page is to review the commonly selected technology options when developing user interface applications.
+To reiterate from the general guidance section:

 > Keep in mind that like all software, there is no "right way" to build a user interface application.
 Leverage and trust your team's or your customer's experience and expertise for the best development experience.